bwclovis-web/new-smell/scripts/importers/README.md

 ## Usage

-Each importer script is designed to import perfumes from a specific brand/house.
+Each importer script is designed to import perfumes from a specific brand/house that lives in the `csv/` directory.
+Use these importers for non-noir uploads instead of the generic `import-csv-noir.ts` script.

 The scripts:

 1. Read CSV files from the `csv/` directory
 2. Create or update the perfume house in the database